dmorse/pscf/doc/user-man/compile-make.rst

 MAKE_INSTALL_PREFIX variable that can be passed to cmake when compiling using cmake.

-The default config.mk file contains values appropriate for a number of different common environments, most of which are commented out.
-It also contains some comments about appropriate choices for common environments.
+The file config.mk_r is a default makefile that is stored in the repository.
+We require you to make an operational copy of this, named config.mk, so that you can modify your config.mk file as needed without changing the default copy.
+The config.mk_r file contains values for Makefile variables appropriate for a several different common operating system environments, most of which are commented out.
+It also contains some comments about appropriate choices for specific environments.
-Modify your copy of config.mk as needed, but make sure you give exactly one uncommented definition for each variable, and comment out any unused definitions.
+Modify your copy of config.mk as needed, but avoid modifying config.mk_r, and make sure you give exactly one uncommented definition for each variable in the config.mk file, and comment out any unused definitions.

 **Compile and Link**